Gustav Simon: Capture and death

 In any event, Simon's body was taken to the prison in Grund, a neighbourhood in the capital, where it was photographed by the press, and then buried.
-Simon’s premature death thwarted any trial.
+Simon's premature death thwarted any trial.
 The murder version has been investigated in studies based on both British and Luxembourgish archival documents.
-Thomas Harding revealed that his great-uncle, Hanss Alexander, was believed by his family to have been involved in the murder:
+Thomas Harding revealed that his great-uncle, Hanns Alexander, was believed by his family to have been involved in the murder:

 Gustav Simon had been alive when Hanns picked him up from Paderborn prison, and that he did not hang himself, as Hanns had written in his field report.
 Instead, Hanns had then been joined by seven Luxembourg partisans, Captain Leone Muller among them, taken Simon to a forest outside of Paderborn and executed him.
 Having sworn an oath never to reveal what took place, Hanns was alleged to have covered up the murder, presenting the 'official version' at the press conference the next day in Luxembourg.
 This alternative account is bolstered by various inconsistencies with the official version: why, for instance, if Simon had committed suicide in prison on 18 December 1945, was a death certificate not issued until 8 February 1946, a full two months after his death?
 Equally, how could a man who was 1.6m high possibly hang himself from a bedpost that was 1.4m high?
 Even if such a feat was technically possible, how could the guard posted outside his door on suicide watch, for twenty-four hours a day, not have noticed what was taking place inside the cell?
 Finally, if the suicide had taken place, why had so many people come forward saying that the official version was untrue?
 According to this unofficial account, the murder was motivated either by Luxembourg collaborators, who did not want Simon to reveal their identities in court or by partisans, angry at Simon's treatment of the Luxembourg nationalists and Jews.